Simran16702/accident_avoidance_sytem/README.md

 # accident_avoidance_sytem
-Designed and simulated an accident avoidance system using ultrasonic and light sensor on TinkerCad.
+Designed and simulated an obstacle‐based collision detection system using ultrasonic sensor and vehicle headlight controller using light sensor on TinkerCad.